 - Ultrasound of the abdomen is done to check for any abnormalities in the size or position of the kidneys or for obstructions such as stones or tumors.

 - Magnetic resonance cholangiopancreatography (MRCP)

 A kidney function test is a blood-based test essential for the evaluation of kidney (renal) function.
-To test whether your kidney is working properly, your doctor will ask you to provide some blood sample.
+To test whether your kidney is working properly, your doctor will ask you to provide some blood samples.
 A doctor, a nurse, or a lab technician/ Phlebotomist will collect the blood sample, most probably from your arm.
 Usually, these tests are done early in the morning.
 These tests will help the doctors see how fast creatinine (the waste product) is clearing from your body.
 The breakdown product of muscle tissue is known as creatinine.

 The report of the Kidney function test contains the normal ranges of the parameters covered.
 The reports of blood and urine will help you assess if more investigations are needed.
 Normal values for many tests are determined by the patient’s age and gender.

-Your Doctor may advise you to take other appropriate measures if there are any other causes of your abnormal kidney function tests, such as kidney stones and excessive use of painkillers.
+Your doctor may advise you to take other appropriate measures if there are any other causes of your abnormal kidney function tests, such as kidney stones and excessive use of painkillers.

-Your doctor will order a set of tests to test your kidney function, that can estimate your Glomerular Filtration Rate (GFR).
+Your doctor will order a set of tests to test your kidney function, which can estimate your Glomerular Filtration Rate (GFR).
 This tells your doctor how quickly your kidneys are clearing waste from your body.
 It usually includes the following: